hed-standard/hed-specification/docs/source/06_Infrastructure_and_tools.md

 [**BIDS sidecar**](https://bids-specification.readthedocs.io/en/stable/appendices/hed.html) format.

-Sidecar validation is similar to HED string validation, but the error messages are keyed to dictionary location rather than to line numbers in the event file or spreadsheet.
+Sidecar validation is similar to HED string validation, but the error messages are keyed to dictionary locations rather than to line numbers in the event file or spreadsheet.

 #### 6.2.3.1 Types of sidecar HED entries

-A BIDS sidecar is dictionary may have many entries, some of which are ignored by HED tools.
+A BIDS sidecar is dictionary with many possible types of entries, three of which are relevant to HED.

 ````{Admonition} Three types of JSON sidecar entries of interest to HED tools
 - **Categorical annotations**: are associated with a particular column and provide